 Golf Club Distance Calculator

 Enter your driver clubhead speed (or the clubhead speed you’d like) and click calculate to see the sort of carry distances you would be achieving with this golf distance calculator.

 The distance shown assumes you are hitting the ball reasonably efficiently.
-If you aren’t then your carry yardages will be a little shorter than this.Driver Clubhead Speed in mph
+If you aren’t then your carry yardage will be a little shorter than this.Driver Clubhead Speed in mph

 |Club||Carry Distance (yards)|